Westbrook Artists' Site (WAS)

 aspen bark, beech leaves, black cherry bark, flowers, chaga fruiting body, cleavers leaves, stems,

-flowers, daylily tubers, shoots, field garlic bulb, stems, leaves, garlic mustard roots, leaves,
+, daylily tubers, shoots, field garlic bulb, stems, leaves, garlic mustard roots, leaves,

 flowers, greenbrier shoots, rhizomes, ostrich fern fiddleheads, Solomon's seal shoots, roots

-spicebush twigs, spring beauty leaves, flowers, spruce needles, tips, sugar maple sap, trout lily leaves, white lettuce leaves, white pine needles, tips, wild ginger roots, wild leek leaves, wild onion bulb, leaves, wild sarsaparilla root, wintergreen leaves, wood sorrel leaves, yellow birch bark, sap
+spicebush twigs, spring beauty leaves, flowers, spruce needles, tips, sugar maple sap, trout lily leaves, white lettuce leaves, white pine needles, tips, wild ginger roots, wild leek leaves, wild onion bulb, leaves, wild sarsaparilla root, wintergreen leaves, wood sorrel leaves, yellow birch bark, sa

 Wood sorrel is a particular favorite for fresh greens.